mattgodbolt/cppcon-bits-between-bits/Notes.md

 - Bonus: some diea how the OS loads and runs your program
 - Bonus: something linker scripts?

+## Third run-through
+- _Just_ about fit in an hour.
+- Felt pretty good.
+Minor tweaks.

 ## Second run-through notes:
 - Time worked out OK...just
   - sections at 9m